mennatuallah-hefny/Automated-Bank-Statement-Processing/README.md

 This scenario automates the ingestion, parsing, and reporting of PDF bank statements using Jotform → Make.com → Google Sheets.

 > ⚠️ **Note**: All metrics below are based on realistic assumptions, except for the automated processing time, which was precisely measured at **37 seconds per PDF**.
+> 💰 Tool Costs Not Included: The automation uses tools like Make.com, Jotform, and PDF.co that have pricing plans.
+However, those costs are not included in the labor savings calculation and should be considered separately when evaluating ROI.

 - **Processing Time**: 10 min (manual, estimated) → 37 sec (automated, measured) — **93.8% time reduction**
 - **Monthly Throughput**: 100 → 500 statements (estimated) — **+400% increase**